sourceallies/micro-frontend-blog/ui-commons/blog.md

 }
 ```

-In this example we are setting the default font-famly for the entire page.
+In this example we are setting the default font-family for the entire page.
 We are also adding another API to our contract, we are defining the font styling for the `h1`, `h2`, `h3`, and `nav` elements.
-We must be careful here.
+Be careful here;
 While it is tempting to define styling for a large number of elements, we do not know the context that those elments are used in.
 One of the big killers of internal UI libraries is making a lot of assumptions about how components will be used and then having an explosion of complexity as countless flags and parameters have to be added to handle the scenerios.
 Instead, focus on a few elements that are very consistantly used.